pyne/pyne/docs/source/devsguide/simplesim.rst

    falls short for all codes (including MCNP).`

-:py:meth:`pyne.simplesim.cards.ICard.mcnp`
+:py:meth:`cards.ICard.mcnp`
    It was initially advised that the MCNP card functionality would be separated from the card classes.
 It seemed preferable to place all code-specific functionality in one class (i.e.
-   :py:class:`pyne.simplesim.inputfile.MCNPInput` for MCNP).
+   :py:class:`inputfile.MCNPInput` for MCNP).
 Given time constraints, it was not possible to do this.
 Furthermore, it seems that the structure as it is now, where each card has a :py:meth:`mcnp` method, makes a lot of sense: it allows us to take advantange of inheritance and similar structure between cards in the same category.

-Separation of :py:class:`pyne.simplesim.definition.SimulationDefinition` and :py:class:`pyne.simplesim.inputfile.InputFile`
+Separation of :py:class:`definition.SimulationDefinition` and :py:class:`inputfile.IInputFile`
    At first glance it may not make sense to separate the defintion from the input file object.
-   Since :py:class:`pyne.simplesim.definition.SimulationDefinition` is
+   Since :py:class:`definition.SimulationDefinition` is
-   subclassed to create :py:class:`pyne.simplesim.definition.MCNPSimulation`, there is MCNP-related information in more than one place, and it may seem that all the code-specific information could be contained in one class.
+   subclassed to create :py:class:`definition.MCNPSimulation`, there is MCNP-related information in more than one place, and it may seem that all the code-specific information could be contained in one class.
-   However, there should be code-independent simulation definition parameters that belong in `pyne.simplesim.definition.SimulationDefintion`.
+   However, there should be code-independent simulation definition parameters that belong in `definition.SimulationDefintion`.
 It is possible that it becomes clear that the input file task can be roped into the simulation definition, but the additional modularization should be easy to 'undo'.
 Also, it was thought that the input file classes would eventually